-- 3 oz cream cheese, full fat, room temperature
+- 6 ounces cream cheese, full fat, room temperature

 - butter and herbs to garnish

-In a cast iron skillet, melt some of the butter, and add your diced onions to it with a pinch of salt.
-Cook until soft, about 5 minutes, then add your herbs, cook for 1 minute.
-Add in garlic and cook about 30 seconds, until fragrant, then remove from the heat, set aside.
+- In a skillet, melt some of the butter, and add your diced onions to it with a pinch of salt.
+Cook until soft, about 5 minutes, then add the herbs and garlic, and cook for about one minute.
+Then remove from heat.

 - In a blender, add heavy whipping cream and cooked turnips.
 Blend until smooth.
 Add in butter, cream cheese.
 Blend again.
 Add in your onions, garlic and herbs, along with your shredded smoked gouda, then blend until smooth.
 Taste, add salt and pepper, blend again.

 - Serve with whatever you like.
 We eat them with these delicious keto Swedish meatballs!